-Calculating blocking probabilities for a system implementing DCA is a simple matter of analyzing SDCCH and TCH blocking for the two independent flows.
+Calculating blocking probabilities for a system implementing DCA is a matter of analyzing SDCCH and TCH blocking for the two independent flows.
 For 165 msgs/sec, text messages have a calculated blocking probability of approximately 20%.
 This value increases to 68% as the attack intensity increases to 495 msgs/sec.
-Voice calls, at an average rate of 50, 000 calls/hour, have a blocking probability of 0.2%.
+Voice calls, at an average rate of 50,000 calls/hour, have a blocking probability of 0.2%.
 Note that because the shared bottleneck has been removed, it becomes extremely difficult for targeted text messaging attacks to have any effect on voice communications.
-In Section 5, we will highlight these new potential points of contention.
+In Section V, we will highlight these new potential points of contention.

-5. RESULTS AND DISCUSSION
+V. RESULTS AND DISCUSSION

-In order to characterize each of our proposed mitigation techniques, we simulate attacks against networks with the parameters of Tables 1 and 2 unless otherwise noted.
-The RACH parameters used optimal settings [20], and we recorded no blocking occurred due to RACH or SS7 signaling link overload during any simulations.
+In order to characterize each of our proposed mitigation techniques, we simulate attacks against networks with the parameters of Tables I and II unless otherwise noted.
+The RACH parameters used optimal settings [35].
+We also recorded no blocking on the RACH or SS7 signaling links during any simulation.
+Because of small deviations from the mean (95% confidence interval of ± 0.006), we omit error bars for clarity.
+Additional information regarding the verification of the simulator and statistical significance of our results are available in Traynor, et al [20].